GiulioZhu/NTT1-2023_Website/research.md

 We had the option of training the MobileNetV2 model from scratch but that would entail a long training period due to the computing resources at our disposal.
 There was also the risk of creating a less accurate model due to our limited training data.
 We therefore opted for a transfer learning approach of creating our custom model[^12].
 For this we downloaded a headless version of the MobileNetV2 model with the final classification layer removed, which we fine tuned on our dataset of router features.
 This approach ensured that our model could take advantage of the existing model’s learned feature and removing the need to start from scratch by training an entirely new model[^13].
 By only training the newly-added classifier layers and freezing layers of the base model, transfer learning provided us a way to quickly create an accurate model in an efficient manner.

-For our AI guidance feature we converted a user selected image into base64 and then sent the query to the _GPT 4 vision API_.
-The API response would then be displayed to the user in the text view.
-We set the model _temperature_ to zero and made use of prompt engineering techniques to prevent the large language model from hallucinating or demonstrating unpredictable behaviour[^14].

 ## Programming Languages
 ### Introduction